Jocelyn Travers

 Jocelyn Elise Travers (born October 10, 2007) is an American college soccer player who plays as a left back for the Duke Blue Devils.
 She won bronze with the United States at the 2024 FIFA U-17 Women's World Cup.

 Early life

 Travers was born and raised in Santa Cruz, California.
 In her freshman season at Santa Cruz High School, she helped the team reach the CIF Central Coast Section Division I title game in 2022.
 She was named the Santa Cruz County Co-Player of the Year after scoring 24 goals from the midfield in 2023.
 She played club soccer for Bay Area Surf, earning ECNL All-American honors twice.
 Before college, she trained with Gotham FC in the 2025 preseason.
 She was ranked by TopDrawerSoccer as the No. 15 prospect of the 2025 class, part of Duke's top-ranked recruiting class.

 College career

-Travers saw immediate playing time for the Duke Blue Devils as a freshman in 2025.
+Travers started in her college debut for the Duke Blue Devils as a freshman in 2025.
+She finished her freshman season with 21 games played, starting 13, and 1 goal.
+In the NCAA tournament, she started all five games and had two assists as the Blue Devils reached the semifinals, losing to Stanford.